-Red Sox add another to COVID-19 IL; RHP Pivetta scratched
+Red Sox add RHP Pivetta, INF/OF Santana to COVID-19 IL

 BOSTON (AP) — The Boston Red Sox scratched Nick Pivetta on Sunday and placed the right-hander on the COVID-19 injured list.

-Pivetta was slated to start against Cleveland at Fenway Park.
-Instead, he becomes the 10th Boston player — five position players and five pitchers — to go on the COVID-19-related injury list in the past 10 days.
+The Red Sox also added infielder/outfielder Danny Santana to the list about 30 minutes before the first pitch against Cleveland.
+Santana is the 11th Boston player — six position players and five pitchers — to go on the COVID-19-related injury list in the past 10 days.

+Pivetta was slated to start the series finale against the Indians at Fenway Park.

 “You have to be patient,” Red Sox manager Alex Cora said of the situation, explaining how the Yankees and his close friend, manager Aaron Boone, handled it earlier this season.